jdcera4/printf/README.md

 # Printf

-# Function that prints text and data type specifiers
+   -Function that prints text and data type specifiers